gis-ops/tutorials/flask/Flask_GeoAPI_setup.md

 `@api.expect` gives RESTPlus the information against what data model the incoming data should be serialized against, in this case the `polygon_feature`.
 The `validate=True` forces Flask-RESTPlus to check that the post Input is actually the same as the api model.
 To show you an example of a geometry conversion the input GeoJSON is transormed in the try|catch to the very accurate and powerful `World Robinson` projection.
-`Transform`, together with the coordinates, constructs a valid Polygon for us.
+`Transform`, together with the coordinates, constructs a valid Polygon for you.
 The `area` function called in the end returns the area of that polygon in square meters to the client.

 Go ahead, try it out!
 (Re-)-Start the server and browse to `http://127.0.0.1:4000/api/v1`.